RolaMmss/Projet-Certif-Dev-IA_ViSage/README.md

 - Tag the image before pushing it to dockerhub
         - docker login
-        - docker tag imageweb rola123/imageweb:latest
+        - docker tag imagewebapp rola123/imagewebapp:latest
-        - docker push rola123/imageweb:latest
+        - docker push rola123/imagewebapp:latest

 # Create Azure Container Instance
 Execute create_ACI.sh in the terminal as follows:
     cd to the directory root next to api,model, .env, etc... chmod +x scripts/create_ACI.sh
     ./scripts/create_ACI.sh
+# Go to Azure container instance, check the existance of the deployed app the type the followint in browser to lauch the App:
  http://myapp-container.francecentral.azurecontainer.io:8000/

    # superuser:
    username : Rola